Fitness Volt

 • Alternating dumbbell front raise

-In addition, you can do front raises with a barbell or weight plate.
+Additionally, you can do front raises with a barbell or a weight plate.

-This exercise is a variation of weight plate front raises, which you’ll find discussed above (exercise #8).
-It’s a very straightforward movement and ideal for use as a finisher to your deltoid workouts.
-However, it does create a deep burn and pump, so don’t go too heavy too soon!
+This exercise is a variation of weight plate front raises, which you’ll find discussed above (exercise number eight).
+It’s a very straightforward movement and ideal for use as a finisher for your deltoid workouts.
+However, it creates a deep burn and pump, so don’t go too heavy too soon!

 How to do it: